What is Catheter Ablation for Atrial Fibrillation?

 It is not unusual to have symptoms of chest pain and palpitation after the procedure.
 Even if atrial rhythm problems occur these, can often resolve on their own after 3 months.
 We are not sure why this happens but it seems likely that inflammation of the atrium following the ablation can be one of the reasons.

-For persistent AF, a more extensive ablation may be necessary which the cryoballoon can’t achieve.
-For this reason we use RF energy.
-Professor Schilling uses a robot to ensure that his ablation lesions are placed accurately in order to achieve the best results.
-There is only one study https://www.ncbi.nlm.nih.gov/pubmed/25220575 that demonstrated superiority of the robot over manual ablation so many other operators do not use this technology as a routine.
-We also use a 3D mapping system which allows us to create a computer model of the heart (hyperlink to video here) and place the lesions with great accuracy and avoid the use of X-rays.
+For persistent AF, sometimes a more extensive ablation may be necessary so if you are not one of the 50% of patients with persistent AF where cryoballoon ablation alone has not worked and the AF comes back we use RF energy to repeat the procedure and allow us to perform a more extensive procedure.
+For RF ablation we use a 3D mapping system which allows us to create a computer model of the heart (hyperlink to video here) and place the lesions with great accuracy and avoid the use of X-rays.
 Indeed, professor Schilling has pioneered X-ray free AF ablation.